Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture10.md

         Right () -> printf "wrote stake validator to %s\n" file
 ```

-Finally, we defined an executable, which receives two command line parameters, a  file name and an address.So it passes the command line, passes these two parameters.Then passes the address, the Plutus address from this given string.And then it uses this write stake validator with the provided file and the past address to compute the stake validator parameterized by this address and serialize it to this file.And this is already all the Haskell or Plutus code that we need.So now we can try this out in the private testnet.
+Finally, we defined an executable **write-stake-valiator.hs**, which receives two command line parameters, a file name and an address.

+Then it uses this ```writeStakeValidator``` with the provided file and the past address to compute the stake validator, parameterized by this address and serialize it to this file.
+This is already all the Haskell or Plutus code that we need, so now we can try this out in the private testnet.

 ## Trying it on the Testnet